Categories

 Abstract:

 Working in perinatal care can be deeply rewarding.
 It can also lead to job-related burnout and secondary traumatic stress.
 Secondary traumatic stress, or compassion fatigue, can occur when witnessing traumatic events in the workplace.
 This can occur when witnessing infant death or traumatic births, or when there is too much work, or work that doesn’t seem to make a difference, and little institutional support.
 A recent survey by AWHONN of 464 Labor & Delivery nurses found that more than a third reported moderate-to-severe symptoms of traumatic stress as a result of incidents they encountered on the job.
 This has serious implications for both patients and providers.
-Burnout and Compassion fatigue/secondary traumatic stress can lead to physical and mental health sequelae for professionals who experiences them.
+Burnout and Compassion fatigue/secondary traumatic stress can lead to physical and mental health sequelae for professionals who experience them.
 It can also have a negative impact on the care provided.
 Self-care is essential for being able to provide care to others.
 In this seminar, participants will learn about the causes and consequences of both burnout and secondary traumatic stress/compassion fatigue.
 The good news is that there is hope for recovery.
 Participants will learn some specific strategies for integrating self-care into their care for others.

 View Full Presentation Information